No mater how many incredibly scenic drives I experience around the world, there's always one…

 Both are quintessential fall activities.
 But which is better?

 I love apple picking, and there are so many excellent places to go in Dutchess County, just a short drive from New York City.
-Fishkill Farms offers apple picking, apple doughnuts and cider, plus apple brats and hayrides on the weekend.
+Fishkill Farms offers apple picking, doughnuts, cider, apple brats, and hayrides on the weekend.
 Bring the whole family for some Norman Rockwell-esque good, clean fun!

 Pumpkin patches are great, too.
-Whether it’s your town’s local patch or a big to-do, there’s something so joyous about watching your kids pick out their pumpkin.
-Or picking out your own pumpkin– no judgement!
-For one of the most elaborate pumpkin picking experiences, check out Bengston’s in Homer Glen, IL.
-Not only can you pick your gourd from amongst a “billion gazillion,” but they offer treats, pony rides and camel rides.
+Whether it’s your town’s local patch or a big to-do, there’s something so joyous about watching your kids pick out their pumpkins.
+Or picking out your own pumpkin– no judgment!
+For one of the most elaborate pumpkin-picking experiences, check out Bengston’s in Homer Glen, IL.
+Not only can you pick your gourd from amongst a “billion gazillion,” but they offer treats, pony rides, and camel rides.
 You can’t make this up!

 Both are equally great fall activities—how could you possibly pick one over the other?
-Of course, the dream of a perfect fall day with your kids will make you forget all the apple and pumpkin picking realities… Like the fact that the drive to the orchard will take so long that your kid’ll miss nap time and you’ll end up trying to carry a bushel of apples and a screaming toddler to the car.
-Or that once you get that pumpkin home, your kid will lose interest in carving about three minutes after you start and you’ll have to do the whole dang thing yourself.
+Of course, the dream of a perfect fall day with your kids will make you forget all the apple and pumpkin picking realities… Like the fact that the drive to the orchard will take so long that your kid will miss nap time, and you’ll end up trying to carry a bushel of apples and a screaming toddler to the car.
+Or that once you get that pumpkin home, your kid will lose interest in carving about three minutes after you start, and you’ll have to do the whole dang thing yourself.